 We aim for the total sustainable investments to be above the minimum commitment.
 The proportion of sustainable investments with an environmental objective aligned with the EU Taxonomy will be disclosed in the periodic report.
-The Sub-Fund's ambition of the minimum portion of sustainable investments targets sustainable investments linked to the environmental objectives of climate change mitigation and climate change adaptation.
+The Sub-Fund's ambition of the minimum portion of sustainable investments targets sustainable investments linked to the investments with an take into account the environmental objective that do not criteria for environmentally environmental objectives of climate change mitigation and climate change adaptation.
 The degree to which the investments are in environmentally sustainable economic activities is measured by turnover for which we rely on a third party provider (MSCI ESG) which is using a combination of actual data from investee companies and estimates on EU Taxonomy alignment made by the third party provider.
 Compliance of the Sub-Fund's intended proportion of EU Taxonomy-aligned investments with the criteria laid down in article 3 of the EU Taxonomy will not be subject to an assurance provided by one or more auditors or other third party review.

-Enabling

-activities directly

-enable other

-activities to make a

-substantial

-contribution to an

-environmental

-objective.

-activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.
+Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.
+Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.

 The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds\, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.
+As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.

-For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures investments with an environmental not take into account the criteria for environmentally economic activities under the EU objective that do
+For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures are sustainable